Ballistic Fiberglass Installation

 When creating dust from this product, wear a respirator mask, safety glasses or goggles, and protective clothing to avoid skin or respiratory irritation.

-For general handling, such as moving panels, we recommended wearing leather gloves to avoid irritation of fibers on hands.
+For general handling, such as moving bullet proof panels, we recommended wearing leather gloves to avoid irritation of fibers on hands.